Deltares/hydromt/docs/dev/migrating-to-v1.rst

 In the core of HydroMT, the available components are (list or maybe table):
   - `GridComponent` for data on a regular grid
+  - `MeshComponent` for data on a unstructured grid
   - etc.

  A user can defined its own new component either by inheriting from the base ``ModelComponent`` or from another one (eg SubgridComponent(GridComponent)).
 The new components can be accessed and discovered through the `PLUGINS` architecture of HydroMT similar to Model plugins.
 See the related paragraph for more details.